May Miles Thomas: Biographical details

 Born in Glasgow, May Miles Thomas was educated at Hillhead High School and the Glasgow School of Art, graduating in design and photography.

-May Miles Thomas has worked as production designer, writer, editor, director of photography, producer and director.
-Her career in television and filmmaking began in the mid-1980s at BBC Television, where she moved from production design to directing music and arts documentaries.
-As a freelancer, she progressed to making music videos and commercials.
+May Miles Thomas has worked as a production designer, sound designer, editor, director of photography, writer, producer and director.
+Her career in television and filmmaking began in the mid-1980s at BBC Television London where, from 1984 to 1990 she moved from production design to directing music and arts documentaries.
+Resigning from the BBC in 1990, as a freelancer, she made music videos and commercials in the UK and internationally.

 In 1995 she founded the production company, Elemental Films.

-Her script, The Beauty of the Common Tool, directed by Owen Thomas, was awarded funding in the first year of the British Screen/Scottish Television short film scheme, Prime Cuts.
+Her first produced script, The Beauty of the Common Tool, directed by Owen Thomas, was awarded funding by the British Screen/Scottish Screen/Scottish Television short film scheme, Prime Cuts.
+It won Best Short Film at the Palm Springs Film Festival 1996.

-In 1996 Miles Thomas became a Fellow of the Nipkow Programm, Berlin, where she wrote the screenplays for Ringing the True and One Life Stand.
-In 1997 she was selected by the European Film Academy to attend A Sunday in the Country at Ebeltoft, Denmark.
+In 1997 Miles Thomas became a Fellow of the Nipkow Programm, Berlin, where she wrote the screenplays for Ringing the True and One Life Stand, and was selected by the European Film Academy to attend A Sunday in the Country at the European Film College, Ebeltoft, Denmark.

 In 1998 she attended the Arista Screenwriting Workshop in Hamburg, Germany.

-Since the late 1990s Miles Thomas has worked as a writer and director of feature films.
+Since 1999 Miles Thomas has worked as a writer and director of narrative feature films and non-fiction works.

 She is married to Owen Thomas and lives in Glasgow, Scotland.

-The British Film Institute Filmography has identified May Miles Thomas as one of the 10 most prolific British women directors.
+The British Film Institute Filmography identifies May Miles Thomas as one of the 10 most prolific British women directors.